Prevent or treat mould

 Paper records and other organic materials are often difficult to clean, but, to prevent another outbreak, you must remove residual spores ingrained in and on records.

-Remove contaminated non-record materials and items.
+Remove contaminated non-record materials.
 If they cannot be salvaged or cleaned, consider discarding them rather than using expensive treatments.

-To avoid ongoing health risks, residual spores and mould fragments will need to be cleaned from materials after sterilization treatment.
+To avoid ongoing health risks, residual spores and mould fragments will still need to be cleaned from materials after drying and sterilization treatment.

 Ensure that water leaks or other sources of moisture are investigated and rectified, and that all active mould within the facility has been found and treated.